Torre d'en Galmés

 Capital: 2.3-2.5 m (length) × 1.2-1.3 m (width) × 0.7 m (thickness)

 The taula's sanctuary is pointing south and located at the foot of the third and largest talaiot of the village.
 The precinct is quite well preserved, although the eastern wall has collapsed to some degree.
 Sadly, the taula's pillar is broken since ancient times, and cannot be restored as the upper half is missing.
 The capital on the other hand was reused in Roman times as a sarcophagus, hence the fact that the capital's groove, in which the pillar was fixed, is deeper than normal.
 As usual, the sanctuary that encloses the taula is hoof-shaped and with a concave façade.
 Three descending steps lead to the gate, composed by two monoliths that used to support a lintel, which has gone missing during the past century.
 In the 1980s, an Egyptian bronze figurine of Imhotep, dated at the 7th century BC, was found in the sanctuary, with the inscription "I am Imhotep the god of medicine".
-Imhotep was a chancellor to the pharaoh Djoser, probable architect of the step pyramid, and high priest of the sun god Ra at Heliopolis, who was posteriorly deified and glorified.
+Imhotep was a chancellor to the pharaoh Djoser, probable architect of the step pyramid, and high priest of the sun god Ra at Heliopolis, who was later deified and glorified.
 This endorses the theory the precincts were indeed sanctuaries.

 House 1